Vaginal birth after C-sectionVBAC; Pregnancy - VBAC; Labor - VBAC; Delivery - VBAC

-If you had a Caesarean section (C-section) before, it does not mean that you will have to deliver again the same way.
+If you had a cesarean birth (C-section) before, it does not mean that you will have to deliver the same way again.
 Many women can have vaginal deliveries after having a C-section in the past.
 This is called a vaginal birth after cesarean (VBAC).

 Most women who try VBAC are able to deliver vaginally.
-If you can have a VBAC, there are many good reasons to try it rather than have a C-section.
-Some are:·
+There are many good reasons to try a VBAC rather than have a C-section.
+Some are:

 - Shorter stay in the hospital